 How Much Sildenafil Should Be Taken?

-The standard recommended dosage of Sildenafil is 50 mg, to be taken 1 hour before sexual intercourse, and no more than once per day.
-The maximum recommended dose is 100 mg.
+The standard recommended dosage of Sildenafil is 50 mg, to be taken up to 4 hours before sexual intercourse, and no more than once per day.
+(4) The maximum recommended dose is 100 mg.

 How Long Does Sildenafil Last?

 Sildenafil starts to take effect within 30 minutes to an hour after it is taken.
 Preliminary studies have indicated that its efficacy can last for 5 hours.

 However, more recent findings point out that the effects of the drug can differ from person to person.

 In a study conducted among 16 males within the age range of 36 to 68 years, erections were observed to occur within the periods of 1, 8 and 12 hours after the administration of Sildenafil.